+He is a native Kansan.
 He grew up in Lyndon, 30 miles south of Topeka, and graduated from Kansas State University in 1973 with a B.S. degree in Journalism and Mass Communications.

-He became executive director of the Kansas Press Association on Jan.
-1, 2004.
 He was president of the KPA board in 2000-01 while at the Kansan.

-He won first place in the coveted Inland Newspaper Association-sponsored William Allen White Editorial Excellence Contest four times between 1987 and 2002 (including the overall sweepstakes award in 1992).
+He won first place in the Inland Newspaper Association-sponsored William Allen White Editorial Excellence Contest four times between 1987 and 2002 (including the overall sweepstakes award in 1992).
 He has always believed newspapers have a responsibility to their communities to provide comprehensive news coverage, editorial page leadership and a vision for the community to grow and prosper.

 They have two married daughters, Beth (Russ) Iversen and Ashley (Matt) All, and seven grandchildren: Olivia and Sebastian Iversen and Thomas, Helena, Penelope, Silvia and Georgia All.